 A Savings Incentive Match Plan for Employees (SIMPLE) IRA is for small business owners with fewer than 100 employees who want to offer some sort of retirement benefits to their employees but don't want to deal with the complexity of a 401(k).

 A Simplified Employee Pension (SEP) IRA can be used by self-employed people and small business owners under certain circumstances, allowing them to put aside substantially more money than they otherwise would have been able to invest due to much higher contribution limits calculated as a percentage of income.

 Investment Terms Related to Companies

-- Board of Directors - A company's board of directors is elected by the stockholders to watch out for their interests, hire and fire the CEO, set the official dividend payout policy, and consider recommending or voting against proposed mergers.
+- Board of directors: A company's board of directors is elected by the stockholders to watch out for their interests, hire and fire the CEO, set the official dividend payout policy, and consider recommending or voting against proposed mergers.

-- Enterprise Value - Enterprise value refers to the total cost of acquiring all of a company's stock and debt.
+- Enterprise value: Enterprise value refers to the total cost of acquiring all of a company's stock and debt.

-- Market Capitalization - Market capitalization refers to the value of all outstanding shares of a company's stock if you could buy them at the current stock price.
+- Market capitalization: Market capitalization refers to the value of all outstanding shares of a company's stock if you could buy them at the current stock price.

-- Income Statement - An income statement shows a company's revenues, expenses, taxes, and net income.
+- Income statement: An income statement shows a company's revenues, expenses, taxes, and net income.

-- Balance Sheet - A balance sheet shows a company's assets, liabilities, and shareholders' equity.
+- Balance sheet: A balance sheet shows a company's assets, liabilities, and shareholders' equity.

 Other Investment Terms

-If a company is reporting a profit of $2 per share, and the stock is selling for $20 per share, the P/E ratio is 10 because you are paying ten times earnings ($20 per share divided by $2 per share earnings = 10 P/E.) It can be inverted to calculate something known as the earnings yield.
+If a company is reporting a profit of $2 per share, and the stock is selling for $20 per share, the p/e ratio is 10 because you are paying ten times earnings ($20 per share divided by $2 per share earnings = 10 p/e).
+It also can be inverted to calculate the earnings yield.

-- Volatility - Volatility refers to the degree to which a traded security fluctuates in price.
+- Volatility: Volatility refers to the degree to which a traded security fluctuates in price.

-- Derivative - A derivative is an asset that derives its value from another source.
+- Derivative: A derivative is an asset that derives its value from another source.